yackx/pandoc-docker/README.md

 Conveniently write presentations slides with markdown and convert them to HTML or PDF with pandoc and beamer.

-The installation is heavyweight and can be cumbersome on non GNU/Linux systems.
+The pandoc toolchain installation is heavyweight and can be cumbersome on non GNU/Linux systems.
 This Docker image should make things simpler.

+This image is also suited for book editing, although it contains extra dependencies for slide presentations.

 ## Install

     docker build -t yackx/pandoc .

-*Remark*: this will generate an image of moderate size (aroubd 1Gb).
+*Remark*: this will take some and generate an large image (aroubd 3Gb).

 ## Run